 Co-sponsor: Roni Beal

-1. Why Sketch Out How More Volunteers Would Join Us, Now?
+1. Why Sketch Out How More Newly Active Members Would Join Us, Now?

 - Because then we can see just how thin our current ranks are, compared to what we need, to accomplish our goals.
 We're operating with just a skeleton crew; a ghost of what’s needed for the job before us, but we do not appear to recognize this lack of human resources.

 - Because then I can go to local chapters and ask specific members to fill a specific empty role associated with their chapter - a very concrete ‘ask’ which is easier to think about, and commit to.

 - Because then we can see how things could work, and we can think about how to make them work better.

 - Because the structure sketched out would empower all chapters equally, rely on all chapters equally, and specifies personal job responsibility.
 This way we can have a state level group that is well-connected to our local chapters in each working committee, so there’s less alienation and more interconnection.
 Also we will know who does what, to encourage quality of work.

 - Because when a prospective active member considers joining us, they can see the job description for the role they are considering, as well as past job holders.
 Perhaps their name could be entered for a role; a public commitment to their new role, letting others know who to talk to about this job.

 - Because the job descriptions help us all, especially prospective and newly active members, understand job roles.